japer-technology/llm-vampire/WORLD-CHANGING.md

-LM Studio Vampire could change the world if it turns **private, owner-controlled AI compute** into a usable network primitive.
+# LM Studio Vampire could change the world

-Not “cloud AI versus local AI.”
-Something more interesting:
+It turns **private, owner-controlled AI compute** into a usable network primitive not “cloud AI versus local AI.”

 > **A consent-based private AI compute fabric where ordinary people, families, teams, schools, events, and small organisations can share model access without surrendering control to a central provider.**